It's going to be a short post today but an important one, so keep reading!

 In other words, in paper format, and with the volume of forms they receive, it's going to be extremely difficult/impossible for them to glean anything useful from them, and so they have really just been a waste of time for the pharmacy and the DEA.

-While I have no idea if they'll get any useful information from the new forms, they are at least less of a hassle.
+While I have no idea if they'll get any useful information from these new single sheet 222 forms, they are at least less of a hassle.

 Now, onto the new form!
 Here's what you need to know about them: